William Ramsay McNab

 William Ramsay McNab (1844 – 3 December 1889) was a Scottish physician and botanist.

 Early life

 He was born on 9 November 1844 the son of James McNab (1810-1878), and his wife Margaret Scott (1817-1902).
 He was the only son, but had five sisters.
 William's father, James, was a horticulturist and principal gardener from 1849 of the Royal Botanic Garden Edinburgh.
-William's grandfather, also William McNab, was foreman at the Royal Botanic Gardens, Kew.
+William's grandfather, also William McNab, was foreman at the Royal Botanic Gardens, Kew and went on to organise the move of the Royal Botanic Garden, Edinburgh from Leith Walk to its current site at Inverleith.

 Family

-William was the husband of J. L. McNab, he also had children however very little is known about the family he cared for.